SaVignesh/Data-Analysis-Projects/3. Covid Dataset - SQL Data Exploration and Visualization/README.md

 <H3>Further areas of improvement:</H3>
-Visualization needs to be performed on Covid-19 Casualty and Vaccination Data
+Visualization needs to be completed on Covid-19 Casualty and Vaccination Data